Visualization for Recommendation Explainability: A Survey and New Perspectives: Dimensions of Explainable Recommendation

-Besides helping users understand the output and rationale of the recommender system, explanations can serve a multiplicity of goals. \citet{Tintarev2007} identified seven potential benefits that explanations may contribute to a recommender system:
+Besides helping users understand the output and rationale of the recommender system, explanations can serve a multiplicity of aims. \citet{Tintarev2007} identified seven potential benefits that explanations may contribute to a recommender system:

 \begin{itemize} \item \textit{Transparency}: Refers to exposing (parts of) the reasoning behind the recommendation mechanism to its users \cite{Herlocker2000}, and is defined as users’ understanding of the recommender system's inner logic \cite{Pu2012, Tintarev2007}. \item \textit{Scrutability}: In the context of explanations, scrutability is considered as allowing the user to tell the system it is wrong \cite{Tintarev2015} as well as correcting the system's reasoning or modifying preferences in the user model \cite{balog2019, Pu2012}.
 Scrutability is related to user control, as it enables the user to take action to let the system know of mistakes in the data used for the recommendations, so future recommendations can be improved \cite{Konstan2012}. \item \textit{Trust}: Refers to increasing users' confidence in the system \cite{Tintarev2007}. \item \textit{Effectiveness}: Can be defined as the ability of an explanation facility to help users make good decisions \cite{Tintarev2007}.
-Effective explanations support users in correctly assessing if the recommended items are truly adequate for them and filtering out uninteresting items \cite{Bilgic2005, Tintarev2012}. \item \textit{Persuasiveness}: Refers to convincing users to try or buy certain items \cite{Tintarev2007} and to the system’s capability to nudge the user to a certain direction \cite{Nunes2017}. \item \textit{Efficiency}: An explanation is considered to be efficient when it helps the user make decisions faster \cite{Tintarev2007} or when it helps to reduce the cognitive effort required in the decision process \citep{Gedikli2014}. \item \textit{Satisfaction}: Refers to increasing the ease of use or enjoyment.
+Effective explanations support users in correctly assessing if the recommended items are truly adequate for them and filtering out uninteresting items \cite{Bilgic2005, Tintarev2012}. \item \textit{Persuasiveness}: Refers to convincing users to try or buy certain items \cite{Tintarev2007} and to the system’s capability to nudge the user to a certain direction \cite{Nunes2017}. \item \textit{Efficiency}: An explanation is considered to be efficient when it helps the user make decisions faster \cite{Tintarev2007} or when it helps to reduce the cognitive effort required in the decision process \cite{Gedikli2014}. \item \textit{Satisfaction}: Refers to increasing the ease of use or enjoyment.
 It can also be measured indirectly, measuring user loyalty \cite{Tintarev2007}.
-In \cite{Nunes2017} satisfaction is not considered as a single goal, but is split into ease of use, enjoyment, and usefulness. \end{itemize}
+In \cite{Nunes2017} satisfaction is not considered as a single aim, but is split into ease of use, enjoyment, and usefulness. \end{itemize}